 When you’re done with the toilet paper tablet, either bury it with your deposit or safely throw it away.
 The tablets are entirely biodegradable and will decompose over a matter of weeks.
 They are safe to dispose of in outhouses and pit latrines/toilets.

 Warning: Toilet paper tablets are not safe to flush, even if they are marked flushable.
 They are not septic tank safe, and they can clog plumbing in houses or RVs.
 Even at the city level, wipes clog up the sewer system.
 And it’s not just the city’s problem.
-According to the Minnesota Pollution Control Agency, clogs in civic sewer systems will back up into the basements of surrounding homes.
+According to the Patty Potty, an informational initiative from Save Water Texas, huge costs to continually clear out ‘clogbergs’ are always passed onto taxpayers.

 So, what makes normal toilet paper safe for plumbing?
 Regular household toilet paper is designed to disintegrate soon after it’s submerged – in minutes.
 Toilet paper tablets and most other wipes will dissolve eventually, but not nearly fast enough to avoid binding with other materials and causing clogs.